nodiscc/xsrv/README.md

-backup-force        force a backup on the host backup-fetch        fetch latest daily backups from the host web                 open the hosts main homepage in a web browser upgrade             upgrade playbook and roles to latest stable versions (read the release notes) upgrade-dev         upgrade playbook and roles to latest development versions ansible-playbook    run a raw ansible-playbook command help-defaults       show roles configuration defaults help                show this message
+backup-force        force a backup on the host backup-fetch        fetch latest daily backups from the host web                 open the hosts main homepage in a web browser upgrade             upgrade the ansible collection to the latest version ansible-playbook    run a raw ansible-playbook command help-defaults       show roles configuration defaults help                show this message deploy my.exmp.org  deploy/configure a list of hosts (for multi-machine playbooks, comma-separated)
 ```

 ### Backups